ChristopherValvo/Splunk-SOC-Analyst-At-Home-Labs/splunk-soc-analyst-labs-final/Lab06_Apache_Access_Visualization/Lab 6 Splunk Overview.md

 # Lab 6: Apache Access Visualization

 ## Description
-This lab demonstrates how to perform a Splunk detection or engineering task.
+This lab demonstrates how to perform a Splunk detection, then creating SOC dashboards.
 It simulates a real SOC task using Splunk Enterprise or Splunk Cloud.

 ## Key Skills Practiced
 - ✅ Writing custom SPL queries